keiwo/ESMAraPPI/README.md

 ### Use data yourself
 #### Data format
 For training and testing datasets, you need to have protein pair and their label separated by tab character like `protein1 protein2 label`.
-Please note that ESM only received protein sequences less than 1022 when we used before and things may have changed right now.
+Please note that ESM only received protein sequences less than 1022 when we used before, and things may have changed right now.
 #### Sequence embedding
 Please follow [this instruction](https://github.com/facebookresearch/esm) to extracts embeddings from ESM.
 After that, you should extract embedding from raw result and integrate all embeddings into Python dictionary like `{"protein_name": torch.tensor()}`.
 Then save it as `.pkl` file.
 ### Train and test